New Colors for the Houdini

-In order to keep it feather light, the Houdini has a minimal feature set.
-The wrist cuffs are half elastic, but do a good job of keeping the weather out.
+To keep it feather light, the Houdini has a minimal feature set.
+The wrist cuffs are half elastic, but do an excellent job of keeping the wind out.
 The hood is adequately tightened from behind with a single drawcord and cinch buckle.
 One complaint is that there is no mechanism for stowing away the hood.
 Having worn this jacket for years now, we find that the hood flaps incessantly in the wind when we are not wearing it, and we would love a way to fasten it tight, like the features found on the Marmot DriClime Ether or the Rab Vital Windshell.

-There are no hand pockets on this jacket, and only a very small chest pocket, which of course the jacket stuffs into.
-Overall we felt that the features that were included worked well, but it was missing a few very easy additions that wouldn't cost anything in weight but would make the jacket much better for running.
+There are no hand pockets on this jacket, and only a very small chest pocket, which the jacket stuffs into.
+Overall the features that were included worked well, but it was missing a few very easy additions that wouldn't cost anything in weight but would make the jacket much better for any activity.

 Surprisingly, water resistance was one of the Houdini's strongest traits.
-We used this jacket on a week-long backpacking trip in the Weminuche Wilderness of Colorado, comparing it side by side to its burlier counterpart (which has since been discontinued), the Alpine Houdini.
-While the method they use to protect from the rain is completely different, we were shocked to find that the DWR coating employed on the Houdini was just as effective as the 2.5-layer waterproof/breathable membrane of the Alpine Houdini.
-In our shower test, we found that the DWR coating plus the tight nylon weave was very effective at repelling water, with no soak through or absorption whatsoever, even after living through the abrasion and wear of four months of testing.
-Nine out of 10 points.
+Last year, we used this jacket on a week-long backpacking trip in the Weminuche Wilderness of Colorado, comparing it side by side to its burlier counterpart (which has since been discontinued), the Alpine Houdini.
+While the methods the two jackets use to protect from the rain is completely different, we were shocked to find that the DWR coating employed on the Houdini was just as effective as the 2.5-layer waterproof/breathable membrane of the Alpine Houdini.

-The Houdini retails for $99, tied for the lowest price of any jacket we tested.
-We think this presents such a great value that we slapped our Best Bang for the Buck award-winning North Face Flyweight Hoodie.
+The Houdini retails for $99, roughly $20 more than our Best Bang for the Buck award-winning North Face Flyweight Hoodie.
 Despite costing a bit more, we think this jacket is one of the best value purchases you could make.
-If money is a concern, but you still want a top quality wind breaker, then look no further than the Houdini.
+If money is a concern, but you still want a top quality windbreaker, then look no further than the Houdini.